MATI-Software-Architecture/SistemaInventario/README.md

 ![Responsive to screen size](./docs/images/responsive.png)
 > Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.

-I live by the mantra

 > If you cannot find something or cannot put it away, you don't need it.

 StoreDown is a Progressive Web App(PWA) designed to help you put stuff away and find it again.
 Due to the way StoreDown was built it can also be a forms application fronting CouchDB.(Like a very simple alternative of Microsoft Access)

-I personally use StoreDown every day to keep track of 1,359 items <sup> at time of writing</sup>.
-Those items range from: a 90 pack of dental floss picks, a Jig saw, a refrigerator, to red 15W USB A to USB C cable(of which I have 6).
-If having this capability appeals to you, come along and enjoy the fun!

 ## [Demo/Application](https://storedown.org/dist/)